 There are different groups of barbiturates.
 This is important information to know for anyone, especially if you are concerned that someone might be abusing this type of drug.
-There are ultra-short acting, short acting, intermediate acting and long acting barbiturates.
+There are ultra-short-acting, short-acting, intermediate-acting, and long-acting barbiturates.
 The ultra-short barbiturates are generally used with anesthesia and injected through an IV.
 They start working in around one minute, sometimes less than that.
-The short acting and intermediate acting barbiturates generally start working in between 15 and 40 minutes after taking them.
-The long acting barbiturates don’t generally start working for about 1 hour, but the effects last for around 12 hours.
+The short-acting and intermediate-acting barbiturates generally start working between 15 and 40 minutes after taking them.
+The long-acting barbiturates don’t generally start working for about 1 hour, but the effects last for around 12 hours.

 What Are the Brand Names of Barbiturates?

 There are both brand names and generic names for barbiturates.
-When being sold in the abusive or recreational manner, sometimes the drugs would be named something else.
+When being sold in an abusive or recreational manner, sometimes the drugs would be named something else.
 There are many brand names for this type of drug.
 The long list of barbiturates in brand name form includes Allonal, Amytal Sodium, Brevital, Butabarb, Butalan, Buticaps, Butisol Sodium, Luminal, Mebaral, Mephyltaletten, Nembutal, Nembutal Sodium, Oramon, Pentothal, Phemiton, Prominal, Sarisol, Seconal, Somnifaine, and Surital.

 What Are the Generic Names of Barbiturates?